frasnym/Kurs-Scraping-NodeJS-cheerio/README.md

-# Basic Membership API - NodeJS
+# Kurs Scraping with NodeJS - cheerio

 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.